ggowthamg/ALU-DESIGN_System-Verilog-/README.md

-# Experiment 1: ALU Design using Enumerated Data Types and Case Statements
+# Experiment 1: ALU Design using Enumerated Data Types and Case Statement

 ---